 Better air quality

 All septic systems produce odors.
 The odors’ strength depends on the year’s season, the amount of rainfall, and the temperature.
 But odors are minimal when the septic tank is in good condition.
 A well-maintained septic system will easily pass the “smell test” – that is, odors from the septic tank are so insignificant that they can go unnoticed.
-This is possible because most cases of persistent and lingering odors from a septic system come from maintenance issues like clogs or broken pipes.
+This is possible because most cases of persistent and lingering odors from a septic system come from maintenance issues like clogs or burst pipe emergencies.

 Prevent toxic hazards